longpractice/linux_kernel_index/mm/k.md

 		}
 	}
 ```
-init_list function will allocate new kmem_cache_node objects(we are ready to do that already) and copy the corresponding init_kmem_cache_node element in.
+init_list function will allocate new kmem_cache_node objects and copy the corresponding init_kmem_cache_node element in.
+Since the init_kmem_cache_node is with attribute of __initdata, we will eventually reclaim the memory space.

+---
+Step 7: create caches of different types

+slab_state = PARTIAL_NODE at start;
+slab_state = up at end;

-Finally, we call create_kmalloc_caches will fill the yet-un-inited kmem_ca
+Finally, we call create_kmalloc_caches will initialize the uninitialized elements of the global array kmem_caches(one of the elements, kmem_caches[INDEX_NODE], has been initialized before).
 kmem_cache_init(void): _step_7_
 ```c
 		create_kmalloc_caches(ARCH_KMALLOC_FLAGS);